Become a Farm Partner

-TNFP is seeking to purchase top quality, locally grown produce from area farmers on a weekly, seasonal basis for use in our meals program.
-Farmers may bid to provide as many or as few products as they want from a list of TNFP’s high-use items provided in the application.
-Small farms, new farms, and larger or more established farms are all encouraged to apply!
-All 2019 bids must be submitted by January 15th, 2019.
-Learn more about the process and how to apply here.
+The deadline to submit a 2019 bid has passed.
+TNFP awards annual bids for weekly, seasonal produce sales, confirming purchasing agreements for top quality, locally grown produce from area farmers for use in our meals program.
+Farmers bid to provide as many or as few products as they want from a list of TNFP’s high-use items provided in the annual application.

 Send us a fresh sheet

 We encourage local farms to send weekly fresh sheets with available produce to our kitchens!
 These can be as simple as the produce available, an amount, and pricing.
 TNFP prefers to receive these on Sunday or Monday, with a delivery occurring Wednesday through Friday, 8 am to 1 pm.
 Please email fresh sheets to Bianca, our Chef Director, at email@example.com.

 TNFP is uniquely situated to turn crooked or blemished fruits and vegetables into nutritious meals for our community.
 If you are interested in selling seconds to TNFP at a discounted price, please contact Bianca, our Chef Director, at firstname.lastname@example.org.